 The reason why I was waiting for windows containers is quite simple.
-A container technology provides you with a possibility to package your application and make sure that configuration this it will use will be absolutely identical on all environments.
-It doesn’t really matter if you are running a container on your local machine or in a cloud, and that is a beauty.
+Container technology provides you with a possibility to package your application and make sure that the configuration it will use will be identical in all environments.
+It doesn’t matter if you are running a container on your local machine or in a cloud, and that is a beauty.

-Tools providing good dotNET support like AppVeyor are really nice to work with but they only provide SaaS offering.
-TFS is something that I prefer not to work with unless I’m forced to (new build system make a situation a bit better but still).
-I end up using Jenkins as it is absolutely free, widely used and support tons of different plugins.
+Tools providing good dotNET support like AppVeyor are nice to work with but they only provide SaaS offering.
+TFS is something that I prefer not to work with unless I’m forced to (the new build system makes a situation a bit better but still).
+I end up using Jenkins as it is free, widely used, and supports tons of different plugins.

-Actually, with recently released Blue Ocean it gets a nice facelift, multibranch support which is good for feature branch development and ability to drive CI configuration with Jenkinsfile stored in your source control.
+Actually, with recently released Blue Ocean it gets a nice facelift, multibranch support which is good for feature branch development, and the ability to drive CI configuration with *Jenkinsfile *stored in your source control.

 What is included

-Jenkins image on a GitHub includes master and slave configurations of Jenkins.
+Jenkins image on GitHub includes master and slave configurations of Jenkins.
 Both images are build based on openjdk:windowsservercore images available on DockerHub.
-The reason to do it on Windows images is that setup of a Docker cluster with multiple platforms is quite complicated to run on single VM or your PC, but I’m planning to explore this later with Kubernates or Swarm.
+The reason to do it on Windows images is that setup of a Docker cluster with multiple platforms is quite complicated to run on a single VM or your PC, but I’m planning to explore this later with Kubernetes or Swarm.

-The Slave configuration is a bit more complicated, as it includes following things:
+The Slave configuration is a bit more complicated, as it includes the following things:

 - Download Jenkins zip and extract slave from it